Miss Lindsay (Head of School)

 Mrs Tremlin (school administrator)

-I have worked in the school office for twenty years and have been a school governor for the last fourteen years.
+I have worked in the school office for over twenty years and have been a school governor for the last fifteen years.
 I have two children who have both attended Bishopstone School.
-I started as a parent governor and once they have left for senior school I transferred to a non-teaching staff governor.
-I sit on the accounting and resources committee.
+I started as a parent governor and once they left for senior school I transferred to a non-teaching staff governor.
+I sit on the Accounting and Resources committee.